MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/setting-up-your-mac-with-windows-10.md

 ---
-description: Use your current Mac computer to develop apps for Windows.
+description: Learn how to use your Mac with third-party solutions like Apple Boot Camp, Oracle VirtualBox, VMware Fusion, and Parallels Desktop to develop UWP apps.
 title: Setting up your Mac with Windows 10 ms.assetid: 6D520610-5DE0-476E-A792-AA57E002D309 ms.date: 02/08/2017